 The volume of water that can be filtered at the same time varies from one litre (1.1 quarts) per minute, such as with the MSR MiniWorks EX Microfilter, to three litres (3.2 quarts) per minute, like with the Platypus QuickDraw Microfilter System.

-So are you planning on providing all your friends with water or just yourself?
+So, ask yourself: Do you need water for you and all your camping buddies, or just yourself?
 Your answer should influence your water filter choice.

 5. Maintenance